 For mesothelioma, complete remission is extremely rare, but partial remission is possible.
 When the cancer progresses again after partial remission, it is not technically called recurrence, but it is a worsening of the disease.
 No matter what it is called, it is just as devastating.
-Most patients in partial remission can expect that the cancer will eventually start spreading again.
+Most patients in partial remission can expect their cancer to begin spreading again some time in the future.

-Remission is like a magic word in cancer and all patients strive for it, as do their doctors.
-If you are living with mesothelioma, it is important to understand what remission means and how possible it is for any one individual.
-There are many factors—different for each patient—that can affect the odds of remission and recurrence or progression.
+Remission is the Holy Grail all cancer patients and doctors strive for.
+If you are living with mesothelioma, it is important to understand remission and its limits.
+Many factors — different for each patient — affect the odds of remission and recurrence or progression.

 Get Your FREE Resources Sent Overnight